Emily Ratajkowski Teases Fans By Pulling Down Her Skirt In Sexy New Instagram Snap

 Emily Ratajkowski is pushing the limits on Instagram, and her fans are definitely here for it.
-The model shared a sexy new snap to her account that captured her threatening to break the social media platform’s no-nudity policy that sent temperatures soaring and pulses racing.
+The model shared a sexy new snap to her account that captured her figure, threatening to break the social media platform’s no-nudity policy that sent temperatures soaring and pulses racing.

 The latest addition to the 27-year-old’s Instagram feed was shared late at night on Tuesday, April 23, and saw the babe wearing a surprised look on her face as if she had just been caught in the act of doing something naughty — and she certainly was.
 The camera captured the model at the exact moment she began stripping off her dangerously short skirt, and though going pantsless may be against Instagram’s guidelines, Emily’s 22.5 million followers didn’t seem offended by the decision.